EscuderoLaura/git_HandsOn/README.md

 **Branch Practical**
-* #### Does branch was created to undertake a collaborative project with another student.
+* #### This branch was created to undertake a collaborative project with another student.
 In the end, the exercise was done in another repository, the information can be found in my repository git_HandsOn_collab.

 **Scripts**
 * #### The *seqClass.py* script allows to identify whether a sequence (-s) introduced by the user is DNA or RNA.
 It also identifies whether a specific motif (-m) introduced by the user is found within the sequence.